 Rumour has it there is a secret hidden in the City of Perth.
 We’ve code-named it Point Zero.
 To discover this secret, we need a clever team of investigators to follow the clues and crack the code.

 Your mission, should you choose to accept it, is to find the 12 hidden coded messages in our City’s streets – each one on a blue plaque set in the ground.

 To discover the secret of Point Zero, you need to decode all the messages.

 The first of two Karla Yarning maps, This city is Whadjuk country, explores Whadjuk Nyoongar history before the arrival of white settlers in 1829.
 On this walk participants will get a feel for the way Whadjuk people lived before white settlement.

-Fighting for Families, Country, Rights and Recognition Walking Tour
+Fighting for Families, Country, Rights and Recognition Walking Trail

 The second Karla Yarning map, Fighting for families, country, rights and recognition, explores Aboriginal history in Perth after 1829.
 On this walk, participants can learn about important events and developments including the resistance of Whadjuk leaders Midgegooroo and his son Yagan in the 1830s, the Prohibited Area zone in place between 1927-1954, Aboriginal protest rallies held in the 1930s and 1940s and the establishment of important Aboriginal organisations.